My rates vary based on the project, so if you want a quote, I’ll want to know a few details.

-For commercial-use projects in which I’ll be recording multiple pieces or lengthy narrations in one studio session, my per minute charge does decrease as the overall total number of spots or length of audio increases.
-However, for recurring projects (a new spot each month, for instance), my rates would not change unless I’m contracted to provide you with a specific amount of work over a period of time.
+For projects which are being recorded in a single session, a lower cost reflects the single session (vs. multiple sessions).
+For recurring projects (a new spot each month, for instance), my rates would not change unless I’m contracted for a specific amount of work over a period of time.

-While most of my voice-over projects are between thirty seconds and three minutes long, I am available for longer form narrations.
-Depending on the project you have in mind, special pricing discounts may apply.
+Yes.
+Depending on the project you have in mind, special pricing discounts may even apply.
 Just ask me for details.

-I consider my pricing to be reasonable enough so that most small companies can acquire my services and still remain on budget.
+I consider my pricing to be within reason to small companies and modest budgets.
 If you’re concerned that the project won’t generate the attention or revenue needed to support the costs, I understand.
 However, considering the industry standard pricing for studio-time alone, I think you’ll find that my prices are quite reasonable.

-I use studio-grade professional audio equipment, and record in a home studio and custom built sound-suppression booth.
+I use studio-grade professional audio equipment, and record in a custom built home studio, equipped with sound suppression booth.
 I use different microphones, depending on the style of the voice/project.
 My most used mics are a Sennheiser MK4 large diaphragm condenser mic, and an Electrovoice RE20.
 I use a Cloudlifter with the RE20 to achieve a bit more gain.
 I also utilize a Behringer Ultragain Pro tube pre-amp, a Behringer Multicom Pro-XL compressor/processor, and a Behringer Ultragraph Pro graphic equalizer in my audio chain.
 To convert to USB, I use a Focusrite Scarlett 6i6 pre-amp/USB interface.
 For audio recording and production, I use Adobe Audition or Pro Tools 10.
-My sound suppression booth is a custom build, featuring multiple layers of sheet-rock, insulated steel door with custom air-tight seal, “Green Glue” acoustic deadening adhesive/sealant, denim acoustic insulation, as well as Auralex acoustic tiles and custom bass trap.
+Both my studio and my suppression booth feature multiple layers of sheet-rock, hung with isolation clips. denim insulation, “Green Glue” acoustic deadening adhesive and sealant, a Soundproof Window, as well as Auralex acoustic tiles and bass traps.

 *Please note that the above links will open new tabs to the product via Amazon.
-Jason’s Voices LLC is a participant in Amazon Services LLC’s Affiliate Associates Program, a program which provides a means for advertising revenue in exchange for linking to Amazon.com.
+Jason’s Voices LLC is a participant in Amazon Services LLC’s Affiliate Associates Program.
+This provides a means for advertising revenue in exchange for linking to Amazon.com.
 Using the above links will not incur additional fees or costs to you.

 Yes.
 There are voices, styles and impersonations which I haven’t even thought to attempt yet.
 That’s where you come in!
 If you have a specific request, feel free to contact me with a suggestion (and/or links to examples).
 I’m very flexible— Generally, with a little practice, I can deliver a suitable demo.
 My recent “100 Voices in 100 Days” project can be a great source for additional voices I’ve done.

-Provided you make the request before I deliver the finished audio, and my software allows me to make the suggested changes, I will accommodate your request at no additional charge.
+Provided my software allows me to make the suggested changes, I will accommodate your request at no additional charge.
 For larger file formats, like .wav, I will utilize a file sharing website of my choice.
-For special requests, like sending each line of a read as a separate file, via a file-sharing service instead of email, or multiple file types, there may be a nominal charge assessed to cover additional time spent to fulfill the request.
+For special file requirements there may be a fee to cover additional time spent to fulfill the request.